 The toys were a knock-off brand from LEGO, that much is undeniable.
 No matter how much I love them.
 But Megabloks did go above and beyond to create a toy that could stand on its own when compared to its contemporaries.

 Most notably, were the figures.
-In the past, with lines such as Dragons and the early Marvel stuff, Megabloks used figures that were near identical to LEGO.
+In the past, with lines such as Dragons and the early Marvel stuff, Megabloks used figures that had more limited articulation, with only leg, arm, and head movement.
 But, starting with Pyrates, Megabloks rolled out their new figure style.

 These were called "Micro Action Figures" and featured far more articulation than LEGO minifigures.
 They had ball joints for the hips, shoulders, and head.
 As well as having bendable knees and elbows.
 This, coupled with the awesome story, created a very stand out brand from LEGO.
 At least in my opinion.

-The original Pyrates toyline went from 2005 to 2009.
-And featured 27 unique sets as well as 4 combo packs.
-The series was then given a sort of "reboot" in 2010.
-Since dubbed by fans as "Pyrates 2.0", this line only featured 5 sets.
+The original Pyrates toyline started in 2005.
+And featured 27 unique sets as well as 6 combo packs.
+The series was then given a sort of "reboot" in 2011.
+Since dubbed by fans as "Pyrates 2.0", this line only featured 8 sets.
 All of which were remakes featuring only slight changes, most of which were downgrades.

 This website is a spin off from my main site House of Doll Bones.
 It was originally created as a fanpage, but I decided it would be better fit as a standalone site.
 Since it deviated pretty heavily from my main content over there.
 I absolutely love this toyline to death.
 I have many nostalgic memories with it and I wanted to create this corner of my website dedicated to it.

 Don't expect a cold and clinical wiki format.
 This site will be covered from head to toe in my personal opinions on the toyline.
-This is the part where I would suggest you to go to the Pyrates Wiki for that, but unfortunately an idiot has been going around vandalizing it with his stupid OCs and fancontent.
-And of course, no mods are around to do jack shit about it.
+This is the part where I would suggest you to go to the Pyrates Wiki for that, but unfortunately, that place is kind of a mess.
+Its rampant with misinformation and fanmade content and really just isn't a great place for solid info.

 Like I said before, I had a lot of these sets already as a kid.
 And I mean a lot of them.
 Off the top of my head I can only think of a handful that I was actually missing.